arduino/tooling-project-assets/workflow-templates/README.md

 ## Documentation

 While some workflows can be added to any repository without any modification, others need to be configured for each project.
-"TODO" comments in the workflow explain what needs to be done.
+"TODO" comments in the workflow explain what needs to be done and `TODO_*` placeholders indicate where project-specific information needs to be filled in.
 Documentation for each workflow is provided by the .md file of the same name, including:

 - Instructions
 - List of asset files which must be added to the repository along with the workflow